maths/moodle-qtype_stack/doc/en/Authoring/Inputs.md

 | --------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 | Dragmath  | Adds the [DragMath](http://www.dragmath.bham.ac.uk) applet as an input.
 The code is in place, but there are JavaScript bugs, so we have not given authors access to this feature for the time being.
 | GeoGebra  | [GeoGebra](http://www.geogebra.org/) worksheets, for example.
+| MCQs      | Add in check boxes and radio boxes as an input type to enable randomly generated multiple choice questions.

 The only essential requirement is that the result is a valid CAS expression, which includes of course a string data type, or a list.